sierraaa19/CSE110/docs/Meeting Notes.md

   - Zoom meeting
   - Officially joining the GitHub team.
   - Discussion focused on Model-View-Controller (MVC) with an emphasis on clarifying any questions or uncertainties.

+### Feb 1st:
+  - Wen and Sara just had a meeting to go over the whole user story and task part, then Sara will continue to finish drawing the wire-frame and finish the whole user story.
+Wen organized the task.